darkn3rd/script-tut/python/README.md

       * use collection loop with list slice
 11. Parameters
     * demonstrate passing a single parameter
-    * demonstrate passing unlimited arguments
+    * demonstrate passing unlimited parameters
-    * demonstrate swapping two variables
+    * demonstrate swapping two variables passed in as parameters
       * **NOTE** Python does not have support for pass-by-reference, so we must package them up into a memory referenced datatype, so that the subroutine can swap them.
 12. Exiting
     * demonstrate exiting with error code to communicate status
-12. Functions
+13. Functions
     * demonstrate function that returns an int
     * demonstrate function that returns a string
     * demonstrate function that returns an array